 COVID-19 Resources for Alberta Nonprofits and ACGC Members

 Check here regularly for nonprofit and charity COVID-19 updates, information webinars, and resources provided by ACGC and partner organizations.
-Members of ACGC will receive timely updates right to their inboxes.
+Subscribe to the Sector Updates from ACGC to receive timely updates right in your inbox.

 Announcements from Government of Canada

 Many of you may be supporting Canadians that are currently abroad and are seeking to come home.
 We encourage you to share the following official information from the Government of Canada, far and wide:

 For the latest and most up-to-date information on COVID-19, visit Canada.ca/coronavirus or contact the coronavirus information line at 1-833-784-4397.

 The Alberta Gaming and Liquor Commission is receiving requests for the use of gaming funds for charitable organizations to purchase Personal Protective Equipment (PPE) for their organizations.
 In light of the ever changing situation that COVID 19 presents any PPE requests will be reviewed on a case by case basis, as every situation differs, they will need to know details about the proposed use for PPE, who it is for, etc.